 Any injury to a child or adult as a result of physical aggression will result in parents being requested to meet with the teacher/Senior management team.
-The child will be sent to supervised isolation.
+The child will be sent to supervised reflection.
 Reports will be taken.
+The incident could result in suspension.